GoogleCloudPlatform/notebooks-blueprint-security/CONTRIBUTING.md

 noninteractively, using the prepared test project.

 ### Interactive Execution

+1. Run `make docker_test_prepare` to prepare the environment and the testing Docker container in interactive mode.

 1. Run `make docker_run` to start the testing Docker container in interactive mode.